Danish-Mahboob/CypherSyntax/README.md

 # Roadmap

-Note: This project is going to be completely open source and free to use without any copyright issues.
+*Note*: This project is going to be completely open source and free to use without any copyright issues.